-San Francisco Public Defender Manohar Raju and District Attorney Chesa Boudin “The public defender and district attorney both directed their staffs to keep individuals who are more vulnerable to the virus out of jail,” Darwin BondGraham reported in The Appeal on March 13.
-Raju also called on the sheriff to do more to obtain people’s release from jail.
+San Francisco Public Defender Manohar Raju and District Attorney Chesa Boudin have both directed staffers to keep vulnerable individuals out of jails, Darwin BondGraham reported in The Appeal.
+Raju also called on the sheriff’s office to do more to facilitate jail depopulation.

 Prison and jail conditions

+Substandard conditions in jails and prisons make these facilities potential hotspots for COVID-19.
 “Corrections officers, sheriffs, and wardens decide whether to stock up on soap, whether to allow access to sinks, whether to clean common areas or even allow prisoners to scrub their own areas with disinfectant,” Sarah Lustbader wrote in the Daily Appeal.
 “And, judging from the past, the answer would almost always be no.”

 The dangers of an epidemic

 The COVID-19 epidemic poses unique problems for vulnerable people, and The Appeal is covering these challenges and the response.